metabase/shoppy/README.md

-# Customer Zero: Embedding SDK demo application
+# Shoppy: Embedding SDK demo application

 ## How to run the demo